 If you’re stressed out lately, you’re far from alone.
-In the age of COVID-19 and social distancing, many of us are feeling confused, anxious, and stir-crazy.
+After nearly two years into a pandemic with new variants disrupting daily life, many of us are feeling confused, anxious, and stir-crazy.

 While it’s easy to feel helpless, there are steps you can take to improve your emotional and mental health.
 Now more than ever, it’s important to practice self-care.